Lionheart (1990 film): Legacy

-While Van Damme went on to appear in bigger and more lucrative films, he has acknowledged the picture's enduring popularity with his fans, saying "The audience loves Lionheart because it's sincere with the relationships, brotherhood, friendship, love, betrayal."
-Lettich added: "People love the characters. [...]
-Van Damme's female fans seem especially enamored of this film because it was the first (and possibly the best) to showcase JCVD's softer, more compassionate side. [...]
+While Van Damme went on to appear in bigger and more lucrative films, he has acknowledged the picture's enduring popularity with his fans, saying, "The audience loves Lionheart because it's sincere with the relationships, brotherhood, friendship, love, betrayal."
+During a promotional interview for Knock Off, Van Damme mentioned Timecop and Lionheart as the two films of his that people should see.
+Lettich added that "Van Damme's female fans seem especially enamored of this film because it was the first (and possibly the best) to showcase JCVD's softer, more compassionate side. [...]
 He's getting himself bruised and bloodied in these brutal street fights so that his little niece can get a new bicycle.

 A follow-up to Lionheart has been considered on several occasions.
 In 2014, director Albert Pyun said that he had been approached to direct a remake of the film.
 By 2016, the film was listed in the production slate of Moonstone Entertainment, owner of the Imperial library since 2013, but it did not happen.
 In February 2018, Van Damme announced on social media that an actual sequel—simply called Lionheart 2—would enter production later that year, but it was quickly called off.